 So let’s dance along the waves and celebrate all things maritime as well as the gift our seas and oceans provide, from the oxygen we breathe, to the fish we eat, to the inspiration that shapes our culture and moves our bards and poets!
 Watch the video.

-Breakout sessions will be organised by the European Commission (Directorate General Maritime Affairs & Fisheries DG MARE with other services) and will focus on a number of strategic EU policy initiatives to support Europe’s Sustainable Blue Economy.
+Breakout sessions are organised by the European Commission (Directorate General Maritime Affairs & Fisheries DG MARE with other services) and focus on a number of strategic EU policy initiatives to support Europe’s Sustainable Blue Economy.

 - Accelerating research and innovation: Horizon Europe

 - EU Blue Economy report II: Growing contribution of emerging sectors

 - Constructing the European Ocean Alliance: Boosting ocean literacy in Europe

 - Upgrading maritime safety and security: The role of CISE